raghavagps/AlzScPred/README.md

 Followed by Incremental Feature Selection (IFS) which led to identification of 35 conserved genes which act as promising biomarkers in classification and prediction of Normal and Diseased patients.

-Please read/cite the content about the AlzScPredict for complete information including algorithm behind the approach.
+Please read/cite the content about the AlzScPred for complete information including algorithm behind the approach.
 ## Installation

 Install my-project with pip